History of the Mithila region

-The majority of the Mithila region falls within modern-day India, more specifically in the state of Bihar.
+The majority of the Mithila region falls within modern-day India.

 Mithila is bounded in the north by the Himalayas, and in the south, west and east by the Ganges, Gandaki and Mahananda respectively.
 It extends into the southeastern Terai of Nepal.

 This region was also called Tirabhukti, the ancient name of Tirhut.

+Names

+Historically, the region was called by multiple names.
+The name Mithila is believed to be derived from the legendary King Mithi who established Mithilapuri.